 The Richardson Tribe is not big on RV parks.
 We appreciate the larger, more natural sites of state parks.
 Live Oak Landing is a hybrid of the two.
 Natural surroundings with the luxuries of a plush resort.
 The creek and bay offer great boating, fishing, canoeing, and kayaking.
 The resort offers large pull through sites and a clubhouse with teak furnishings, a massive gas grill, and big screen TV.

 In addition to the clubhouse amenities, Live Oak Landing provides a variety of other family entertainment options.
 A selection of indoor and outdoor games are available like Horseshoes and Bocce Ball.
-If you want to go canoeing, on a boating tour, or on a fishing expedition, Live Oak Landing knows just the skipper to serve your needs.
+If you want

 Fishing is a popular and productive pastime here at Live Oak Landing.
 With a boat ramp, docks, and a very nice creek side pavilion, the options are almost limitless.
 During our stay at Live Oak Landing, the manager arranged for canoes, paddles, and life jackets for the entire Richardson Tribe.
-From the park's banks, one can paddle out to Jolly Bay and Choctawhatchee Bay, or up Black Creek just like the Native Americans did centuries before.
+From the park's banks, one can paddle out to Jolly Bay and Choctawhatchee Bay, or up Black Creek just like the Native Americans did centuries before._small.JPG)

 If your interests lean more toward beaches, shops, miniature golf (and regular golf), go karts, and water parks, they're all just down the road.
 San Destin, Destin, Fort Walton, Seaside, Seagrove, Grayton Beach, and Panama City Beach are all just a short drive away.